openstax/biglearn-sparfa-server/README.md

 ### Dev dependencies and tests

-1. To install the dev dependencies, run `make dev-install`.
+1. To install the dev dependencies, run `make install-dev`.

 2. To run tests, run `make test`.